Student Loan Network FAQs

 You should also consider the student life issues of the schools you research and relate those offerings to your interests.
 Are you interested in an active, vibrant social life?
 Or are you interested in a more academically focused environment.

 Visit How to Get Into College to find more information about schools.
 You may also be interested in online degree programs.
-Search for the best online schools, request information and compare them with more traditional colleges.

 If you have questions about your Direct Student Loans, please contact the Direct Loans Center at 800-848-0979.